Alternative School Status Application Page

 - Arizona State Charter Board will review the list of charter school applicants as a verification point.
 Other alternative school sponsors will be contacted for verification if there is any abnormality or additional clarification needed regarding their applicants.

 Alternative status is granted by application to the Arizona Department of Education and applies to the state accountability system.

 Districts and charter holders (LEAs) must apply for alternative school status for their schools by filling out and submitting the application below.
 Please see the guidance document below to further clarify and for examples of how a school might verify student enrollment in any one category.

 Approved list of applications for 2018-2019 Alternative School Status can be found here.

-After over 2 months of availability, the window to apply or recertify alternative school status for the 2018-2019 school year closed on January 15th.
+After over 1 month of availability, the window to apply or recertify alternative school status for the 2019-2020 school year closed on September 16th.
 In order to process current applications for new or recertified alternative status, no additional applications for new or continuing alternative status will be accepted at this time.
-ADE will release a finalized list of all schools approved for FY19 alternative status in mid-March.
-Schools with FY19 approved alternative status will receive FY19 accountability determinations based on methodology specific to alternative schools.
-Please contact [email protected] if you have any questions regarding your FY18 alternative school status.
+ADE will release a finalized list of all schools approved for FY20 alternative status in mid-November (tentatively).
+Schools with FY20 approved alternative status will receive FY20 accountability determinations based on methodology specific to alternative schools.
+Please contact [email protected] if you have any questions regarding your FY19 alternative school status.